Acadia Healthcare (ACHC) Q2 2017 Results - Earnings Call Transcript

 Charles Edward Haff - Craig-Hallum Capital Group LLC

 Hi.
 Thanks for taking my questions.
-In terms of the 91 beds you added this quarter and the 250 you expect next quarter, do you have approximate split between U.S. and UK there?
+In terms of the 91 beds you added this quarter and the 250 you expect next quarter, do you have an approximate split between U.S. and UK there?

 Joey A. Jacobs - Acadia Healthcare Co., Inc.